6RiverSystems/bunyan-logsene/README.md

-bunyan-elasticsearch
+bunyan-logsene
 ====================

-A Bunyan stream for saving logs into Elasticsearch.
+A Bunyan stream for saving logs into Logsene.

 ## Install